AffiliateWP Plugin Review – How Good Is It? What Can It Do?

 How to Set up Your Own Affiliate Program

 After activating the plugin, the best place to start is the settings page.
-This will give you a good idea of how you can customize the plugin to meet your needs, and, most importantly, also give you a general idea of how it works.
+This will give you a good idea of how the plugin can be customized to meet your needs, and, most importantly, also give you a general idea of how it works.

-If you want to give your visitors the ability to sign up as affiliates by themselves, you can use the included shortcodes to insert the registration forms into any of the posts and pages of your website.
+If you want to give your visitors the ability to sign up to become affiliates themselves, you can use the included blocks to insert the registration forms into any of the posts and pages of your website.

-Once published, the forms will be displayed to all non-logged in affiliates, and will take on the styling of your theme — meaning they should, hopefully, integrate seamlessly with the rest of your website.
+Once published, the forms will be displayed to anyone who isn’t a logged-in affiliate.
+The forms take on the styling of your WordPress theme, meaning they’ll integrate seamlessly with the rest of your website.

-To save you even more time, the latest version of AffiliateWP now adds a page to your website titled Affiliate Area, which can be used to display the signup and login forms, as well as the affiliate dashboard.
+To save you even more time, the latest version of AffiliateWP now adds a page to your website titled Affiliate Area.
+Once logged in, your affiliates can see the affiliate dashboard on this page.

-Once you’ve set up the registration and login pages, you will (if all goes well) start to get visitors applying to promote your products and services to earn a referral fee.
+Once you’ve set up the registration and login pages, you’ll (if all goes well) start to get visitors applying to promote your products and services to earn a referral fee.

 From the affiliates page in the back end, you can view all of the affiliate accounts on your site — including pending and rejected applications.
 You can also view earning totals and other information related to the performance of each affiliate.

-Through the settings, you can also enable email notifications of when a new application is received, allowing you to approve or reject them at your earliest convenience.
+Through the settings, you can also enable email notifications for when a new application is received, allowing you to approve or reject them at your earliest convenience.

-Once you’ve configured the plugin by setting the currency type and referral rates, published your registration forms, and added a few creatives, you should then be just about all set up and ready to go.
+Once you’ve configured the plugin by setting the currency type and referral rates, published your registration forms and added a few creatives, you should then be all set up and ready to go.

-You can now also generate performance reports for the individual affiliates on your website, meaning you can quickly see who your most valuable affiliates are.
+You can now also generate performance reports for the individual affiliates on your website, and so quickly see who your most valuable affiliates are.
 The charts on the report screens make it easier to visualize the data.

-Exporting visits to your site generated by each affiliate in CSV format, for further analysis in software such as Excel, is now part of the functionality of the latest version of AffiliateWP.
+Exporting visits to your site generated by each affiliate in CSV format, for further analysis in software such as Excel, is now part of the functionality of AffiliateWP.

-When it comes to making the payments to your affiliates, you can use the Generate Payout file tool on the referrals page in the back end.
+When it comes to paying your affiliates, you can use the Generate Payout file tool on the referrals page in the back end.
 This will create a CSV file containing the payment details for all of the unpaid referrals in a date range of your choosing.

-This file can then be imported into a payment processor, such as PayPal, saving you the trouble and effort of making each payment individually.
+This file can then be imported into a payment processor, such as PayPal, saving you the effort of making each payment individually.